Skip to main content

 Routing and cost transparency

-When semantic routing is enabled, route describes how the message was classified before the full agent ran.
-Simple acknowledgements may skip the tool loop entirely; analytical questions use the full harness.
+When message classification is enabled, route describes how the message was classified before the full agent ran.
+Simple acknowledgements may skip the tool loop entirely; analytical questions use the full set of connected capabilities.
 That is observability for cost and behaviour, not only for correctness.
 Combine route with usage to answer: “Was this an expensive turn?
 Did we need tools at all?”

 Practices for reviewers and builders